 - 1. Chaplains' uniform will be clearly distinguishable from sworn personnel uniform (CALEA 45.3.3).
 Chaplains will be issued: - a.
 For the protection of the chaplain and for liability reasons, bullet-resistant vests have been provided and may be worn by the chaplain on duty and at all times for the duration of their rides with officers.
 However, Chaplains who prefer to not wear body armor must sign and submit, to the Liaison Officer, a body armor vest waiver form.
 The waiver must be resubmitted annually. - b.
-A department identification card establishing their position as Chaplain.
-The chaplain identification card shall be carried while in the Police Department or in the performance of their duties. - c.
 A Chaplain belt badge and coat badge that will be worn while on duty.
-The badge is not to be worn when a chaplain is not on duty nor used for any purpose other than to signify authority from the Chief of Police to accompany a police officer while on duty or at an authorized function of the Decatur Police Department.

-- d.
-A key card to allow access to the City Hall and the Police Department, after the completion of forty hours of service. - 2.
-Each chaplain will be expected to dress in attire appropriate to their position in the church, including a suit jacket or blazer while on duty except when dispatched while in street clothing and circumstances of the incident would not allow time to change.
-A necktie is not required.
-While on duty in street clothing, the chaplain identification card should be worn and be plainly visible. - 3.
-At the termination of a chaplain's service to the corps, badges and access card must be turned in to the Liaison Officer.
+The badge is not to be worn when a chaplain is not on duty nor used for any purpose other than to signify authority from the Chief of Police to accompany a police officer while on duty or at an authorized function of the Decatur Police Department. - c.
+A city issued key card which identifies them as a chaplain and allows access to the City Hall and the Police Department, after the completion of forty hours of service. - 2.
+Each chaplain will be expected to dress in city issued polo shirts and khaki pants.
+Dress uniform will be worn at all special events, funerals and as directed by the Chief of Police or his designee. - 3.
+At the termination of a chaplain's service to the corps, vests, badges and access card must be turned in to the Liaison Officer.